washburn24/Linux-Utilities/README.md

 tar -C $HOME/.icons -xvf $HOME/.icons/WhiteSurCustom.tar.xz
 rsync -a -v --ignore-existing $HOME/.icons/WhiteSurClean/* $HOME/.icons/WhiteSur/
 sudo cp -f $HOME/Documents/Linux-Utilities/audio/snd.conf /etc/modprobe.d/
+if [ ! -f $HOME/.vimrc ]; then
+   cp $HOME/Documents/Linux-Utilities/config/Dotfiles/.vimrc $HOME
+fi
 ```
-These examples are geared to Fedora for syntax and clean install toolset but other distros would be similar (Debian would use apt as the package manager instead of dnf, Ubuntu would do that as well as having sandboxed apps default to Snap without explicitly installed Flatpak support, etc).
-A functional bash shell example for Fedora Workstation 40, Ubuntu 24.04 LTS, and openSUSE Tumbleweed (rolling release) are in the /tools subdirectory, everything they need is self contained in public git repos including this one, which it will clone automatically.
+These examples are geared to Fedora for syntax and clean install toolset but other distros would be similar with different default apps and package managers.
+A functional bash shell example supporting Fedora, Ubuntu, and openSUSE is in the /tools subdirectory.
+Everything they need is self contained in public git repos including this one, which it will clone automatically.
 They aren't perfect but are a good start.
+Note that this tool now automates enabling Flatpak on distros that don't ship with support, so if you don't want that you'll need remove or modify it to support Snaps.